 4. Dirty Air Filter

-A clogged or dirty air filter restricts airflow to the engine, affecting the air-fuel mixture, and it can lead a ATV backfiring.
+A clogged or dirty air filter restricts airflow to the engine, affecting the air-fuel mixture, and it can lead to a quad backfiring.

 Make sure to have a clean air filter that is properly oiled, or you can develop backfiring issues and a rough running ATV.